scijava/scijava-maven-plugin/README.md

   scijava.app.subdirectory property to a specific subdirectory.
 It expects the location of the SciJava application directory to be specified in the scijava.app.directory property (which can be set on the Maven command-line).
-  If said property is not set, the copy-jars goal is skipped.
+  If said property is not set, the populate-app goal is skipped.

 scijava:eclipse-helper
   Runs the annotation processor of the scijava-common artifact even inside